cosmos/iavl/docs/proof/proof.md

 // is not in the range and therefore not in the tree at all err = proof.VerifyAbsence([]byte("ab")) if err != nil {
-    log.Printf("Failed to verify absence of ab: %v", err) }
+    log.Printf("Failed to prove absence of ab: %v", err) }
 ```